Validation and results of an approximate model for the stress of a Tokamak toroidal field coil at the inboard midplane: Using PROCESS to optimize a winding pack and coil case

 \section{Using PROCESS to optimize a winding pack and coil case}

 This section demonstrates the utility of the model by using it to enforce the Tresca yield criterion as a constraint on a many-dimensional optimization of a Tokamak-based fusion pilot plant.
+This section simply demonstrates that the model can be used in an on-line optimization; it is not designed to argue that the the final design point is advantageous.
+Because of this, we will not discuss the finer points of the design such as the central solenoid design, power exhaust and divertor design, or quench protection.

 Specifically we analyze the Fusion Pilot Plant (FPP) design given in Section 5 of Menard \textit{et al.} (2016)\cite{menard_fusion_2016}.
 That FPP design is a superconducting, fully non-inductive Spherical Tokamak, designed to produce a nominal amount ($<$100 MW) of net electric power.
 Details of the radial build of the TF coil are taken from private communication with J. Menard.
 Details of the HTS winding pack are taken from private communication with Y. Zhai and T. Brown.
-The YBCO winding pack is composed of cable-in-conduit conductor (CICC), where steel conduit wraps each turn of the TF coil.
-Inside the conduit, there are HTS YBCO tapes, copper, and a 2 mm diameter helium gas cooling channel.
+The conductor section of the winding pack depicted in Figure \ref{fig:wp_decomposition} is assumed to consist of minimally insulated stacked tapes, like that of Tokamak Energy Ltd.,\cite{brittles_hts_2020} so that the axial and transverse Young's modulus may be approximated from that of Hastelloy and known samples.\cite{fujishiro_database_2005}

 PROCESS has previously been used to optimize the TF coil system of Tokamak-based power plants.
 These efforts used a simpler TF coil stress model, which did not include more than 2 layers, self-consistent axial stress and strain, anisotropy, or the contribution to Young's modulus of the winding pack of the conductor itself (significant for REBCO tapes, but not for NbTi or Nb$_3$Sn).
 Reference \cite{lee_optimal_2015} optimizes a REBCO-based Tokamak.
 Reference \cite{morris_implications_2015} optimizes an EU-DEMO-like Nb$_3$Sn-based Tokamak.
 Reference \cite{chislett-mcdonald_could_2019} optimizes NbTi-based Tokamak, finding that the yield stress of the steel conduit and case is not a significant constraint given the low magnetic field strength required by NbTi coils.